xon52/v3-gmaps/docs/api/map.md

 ### Notes

+- `gmaps-map` has most of the [properties and events Google Maps' Map](https://developers.google.com/maps/documentation/javascript/reference/map) has.
 - The element that contains `<gmaps-map />` should have a `height` and `width` style defined so that it can grow into it. *If you can't see the map, that may be your problem*.
 - Double clicking will result in both `click` and `dblclick` events firing (in that order).
 - The `contextmenu` even should be used instead of `rightclick` as it will accommodate Mac and mobile devices' methods of right clicking too.